AllianceSoftware/alliance-platform-py/packages/ap-storage/docs/index.rst

 This package provides classes & fields for working with storage more easily.

-The :class:`~alliance_platform.storage.fields.async_file.AsyncFileField` and :class:`~alliance_platform.storage.fields.async_file.AsyncImageField`
+The :class:`~alliance_platform.storage.async_uploads.models.AsyncFileField` and :class:`~alliance_platform.storage.async_uploads.models.AsyncImageField`
 fields can be used on a model to support uploading direct to the backend (eg. S3) without going through django.
-This is done in conjunction with a :class:`~alliance_platform.storage.base.AsyncUploadStorage` class.
+This is done in conjunction with a :class:`~alliance_platform.storage.async_uploads.storage.AsyncUploadStorage` class.
 This package provides implementations for S3, Azure, and local filesystem, or you can implement your own.

 The :class:`~alliance_platform.storage.manifest_storage.ExcludingManifestStaticFilesStorage` class can be used with